kingoperating/v2/README.md

       - `apiKey`: Enverus API authentication `object`
       - `operatorName`: Name of operator of interest `str`
       - `basin`: Name of basin of interest `str

+## finance Module

+Two packages `tech` and `wenergy`

+1. `tech.getItSpend` - returns a dataframe all of all coded invoices by M. Tanner

+- Arguments:
+  - None

+`wenergy` - COMING SOON